2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 CB Jason McCourty, New England Patriots

-Cornerback Jason McCourty has started every game he's appeared in since the 2011 campaign.
+Cornerback Jason McCourty has started every game he's appeared in since the start of the 2011 campaign.
 He's also logged 16 interceptions and 86 pass breakups in nine seasons.

-The Patriots acquired him in a trade with the Cleveland Browns in March, but despite that, Reiss reports the 10th-year veteran's place on the 53-man roster looks uncertain because of the young versatile talent at the position:
+The Patriots acquired him in a trade with the Cleveland Browns in March, but despite that, Reiss reports the 10th-year veteran's place on the 53-man roster looks uncertain because of the young, versatile talent at the position:

 "I would put McCourty on the roster bubble, as I view the cornerback locks as Stephon Gilmore, Eric Rowe and second-round pick Duke Dawson.
 What is working against McCourty, assuming everyone is healthy, is that the No. 4-5-6 cornerback spots (depending on how many stick) are often determined with special-teams contributions in mind and he has a limited role in the kicking game."

-Similar to Perriman, younger players capable of covering kicks could mean the difference in a veteran surviving the final cuts.
+Similar to Perriman, younger players capable of covering kicks could decide whether a veteran survives the final cuts.

 If the Patriots feel comfortable with Rowe on the boundary, McCourty would have to settle for a reserve role.
 Rookie cornerback Duke Dawson's second-round draft status and J.C.
 Jackson's solid summer impression also give the coaching staff alternative options.

-McCourty allowed a touchdown pass to Eagles wide receiver Shelton Gibson in the corner of the end zone during the second preseason contest but didn't have any other glaring mistakes.
-Nonetheless, he's fighting a tough battle at a position crowded with youngsters who possess upside and the ability to adapt to special team roles.
+McCourty allowed a touchdown pass to Eagles wide receiver Shelton Gibson in the corner of the end zone during the second preseason contest, but didn't have any other glaring mistakes.
+Nonetheless, he's fighting a tough battle at a position crowded with youngsters who possess upside and the ability to adapt to special teams roles.

 S Quinten Rollins, Green Bay Packers